 Wade MCMullen

 Wade McMullen is a seasoned civil and human rights lawyer who has spent his career challenging power in service of those fighting for a more just world.
-He specializes in Freedom of Information Act (FOIA) litigation, civil and human rights law, and advising civil society organizations and activists.
+He specializes in civil and human rights law, Freedom of Information Act (FOIA) litigation, and advising civil society organizations and activists.

 Through civil rights litigation and advocacy, Wade helps clients challenge systems of criminalization and defends activists’ rights to free speech and assembly.
 He has won landmark international cases establishing nationwide protections against gender-based violence in Guatemala, strengthening protest rights in Zimbabwe, exposing the systematic suppression of civic space during elections in Ethiopia, and securing the release of dozens of political prisoners around the world.